jamesrampton/jamesrampton.uk/content/posts/hello-world.md

 description = "A test post with some common elements" draft = true featured_image = "/uploads/kitten_and_puppy.jpg"
-title = "Hello, world!"
+featured_image_alt_text = "A kitten and puppy sleeping next to each other" title = "Hello, world!"

 +++